nagasudhirpulla/taming_python/blog/skills/while_loop_in_python.md

 '''
 ```
 ### Using 'break' to abort while loop
-In the example below, we can see that the loop is broken using the `break` keyword
+In the example below, we can see that the loop is broken using the `break` keyword at 4th iteration
 ```python
 x = 1
 while x<=10: